WA Seattle WA Zone Forecast

 Including the cities of Port Townsend and Port Ludlow

-partly sunny in the afternoon.
+morning.
 Highs in the mid 60s to lower 70s.
+Southeast wind to

 .TUESDAY...Mostly sunny.
 Highs in the mid 60s to lower 70s.
 Light